 The process of learning to crawl is actually pretty complex.
-Try these tips to support your baby as they explore movement through crawling.
+Try these tips to support babies as they explore movement through crawling.

-In the second half of the first year, most babies are really starting to move.
+Are you wondering when do babies start crawling?
+The answer is that most babies begin to really start moving in the second half of their first year.
 At first they may get up on all fours and rock back and forth—like a rocket at countdown, waiting to take off.
 But unlike a rocket ship, little ones might stay in “countdown” mode for a weeks before they are ready to start moving.
 The process of learning to crawl is actually pretty complex.
 Babies need to coordinate the movement of their arms and legs, and develop the muscle strength in their arms, shoulders, and legs to support their weight.

 How Babies Learn to Crawl